When I started getting into the

 Most ignored or saw me as “competition”.
 Including people who went out their way to build themselves up at the expense of trying to put me down or exclude me.

-This is a form of gatekeeping WITHIN the anime community
+This is a form of gatekeeping WITHIN the

 A lot of these so-called influencers aren’t your friend.

 Same with the big sites.
 Unless you kiss their batty and bend over backwards when they tell you to.

 The other form of gatekeeping in the community is criticizing fans who like

 Sword Art Online is a perfect example of this.
 The amount of media outlets, vlogs, and blogs who jump on the